uchks/modportingpack/README.md

   <h1 align="center">modportingpack</h1>
 </center>

+**As of July 31st, 2023, this repository and project are effectively considered useless and becoming archived.
+MCP Mappings are dead as far as I'm aware.
+I've removed Luyten4Forge as it's not recommended, and I'm out of the scene right now.
+Until I get back into it, if I ever do, this will remain dead.**

 modportingpack (mpp) is an idea that was brought to light thanks to 2Pi from [this video](https://yewtu.be/watch?v=buQUGhM_ufc). <br>
 All of the programs from this are pulled from the **original sources**, however, there's no update detection. <br>